 At Hermitage we have high expectations for all of our children, and we believe that children work best and achieve well if they enjoy learning, feel proud of what they can do, if they are told about what they have done well and if they can share their success with the school community.

-We celebrate success through our Star of the week assemby, where individual and class achievement is shared and our "stars" join our galaxy of stars display.
+We celebrate success through our Star of the week assembly, where individual and class achievement is shared and our "stars" join our galaxy of stars display.

-Individual work successes are fed back to the children through marking, where two stars will tell children what they are doing well- they will also get a target to help them with the next steps in their learning.Children are asked to check their learning and edit their work- look out for their green pen responses in their books!
+Individual work successes are fed back to the children through marking, where two stars will tell children what they are doing well- they will also get a target to help them with the next steps in their learning.Children are taught to become skilled at assessing their own learning and to edit their work- look out for their green pen responses in their books!

 In 2014 Hermitage School in Tower Hamlets was awarded Gold Club status under a scheme set up by the Mayor of London Boris Johnson to recognise exceptional schools in the capital.
 The Gold Club is part of the Mayor's drive to help drive up standards and raise attainment for all schoolchildren wherever they live in the capital and regardless of background.